wadedesir/time-tracking-dashboard/README.md

 ### Continued development

 Observables gave me trouble.
 I still don't quite have a perfect grasp of how they work but I was able to find a solution for my problem.
 My issue was that I was not able to refresh certain components from within another.
-It would have been a fairly straight-forward fix in react but I think it gave me the most trouble out of all that I did.
+It would have been a fairly straight-forward fix in react, but I think it gave me the most trouble out of all that I did.
 Will definitely take a further look into this.

 ## Author